-Less Commonly Utilized: It is preferred to have a single hitching method at a plant to reduce the overall tugging system complexity and to allow a higher combination of cart types pulled in a train.
+Less commonly utilized: It is preferred to have a single hitching method at a plant to reduce the overall tugging system complexity and to allow a higher combination of cart types pulled in a train.
 Many plants do not utilize a ball and coupler as a standard.
 This may also cause a need for a custom hitch on the tow vehicle.

 Lunette Ring and Pin or Pintle

-Capacity: A lunette ring with a pin or pintle can be designed to easily handle the heaviest of payloads when tugging carts.
+Strengths: Capacity: A lunette ring with pin or pintle can be designed to easily handle the heaviest of payloads when tugging carts.
 Carts designed to handle loads of 10,000# + usually utilize a ring and pin or pintle.

 Versatile: The lunette ring tongue may be used with a pin, pintle, or alligator hitch.
 This versatility makes it a frequent choice in many plants.
-As previously stated, this allows for a higher likely hood of being able to combine different carts from different manufacturers in a single train.
+As previously stated, this allows for a higher likely hood of being able to combine different carts from different manufacturers, in a single train.

-Decreased ergonomics: While slightly more ergonomic than a ball and coupler, this connection method does usually still require an operator to bend over for a period.
+Weaknesses: Decreased ergonomics: While slightly more ergonomic than a ball and coupler, this connection method does usually still require an operator to bend over for a period.

 Loose connection: Opposite to the points highlighted in the ball & hitch tight connection pros, a loose connection contributes to increased plant noise, poorer tracking performance, and reduced tugging operator comfort.
 This may cause wider aisles, a noisier factory environment, and frustrated tugging operators.